aiatlmu/aiatlmu.github.io/_posts/2023-05-01-next-step-towards-a-data-science-and-artificial-intelligence-center.markdown

 layout: post
 title:  The next steps towards a Data Science and AI Center at LMU
 image: files/Luftbild_Haupt.jpg
-excerpt: As continuation of the successful CAS research focus [Next Generation AI](https://www.en.cas.uni-muenchen.de/research_focus/next_generation_ai/index.html) and in accordance with the unique position of LMU in the AI-revolution of our society, a founding member meeting with researchers from various faculties took place for the preparation of a Data Science and Artificial Intelligence Center at LMU.
+excerpt: As continuation of the successful CAS research focus "Next Generation AI" and in accordance with the unique position of LMU in the AI-revolution of our society, a founding member meeting with researchers from various faculties took place for the preparation of a Data Science and Artificial Intelligence Center at LMU.
+The main goals of this emerging center are to promote and coordinate cooperations of the different disciplines at LMU, initiate programs with national and international research institutions, as well as cooperate and provide guidance for industry and politics.
 ---

+As continuation of the successful CAS research focus [Next Generation AI](https://www.en.cas.uni-muenchen.de/research_focus/next_generation_ai/index.html) and in accordance with the unique position of LMU in the AI-revolution of our society, a founding member meeting with researchers from various faculties took place for the preparation of a Data Science and Artificial Intelligence Center at LMU.

 Artificial Intelligence will change our society in an unprecedented way in the coming years with the area of data science playing a similarly crucial role due to the heavy dependence of artificial intelligence on high quality training data.
 This very rapidly developing massive transformation of our society has already by now a tremendous impact on the sciences such as on methodological sciences (computer science, mathematics, statistics) for developing reliable AI approaches, on economics for preparing the future economy, on legal studies for developing new laws and regulations, or on social studies for analyzing societal and ethical impacts.